6 Terrific Tabby Facts About Terrific Tabby Cats

 Contrary to popular belief, "tabby" doesn't refer to a breed of cat, but rather refers to the distinctive striped coat pattern.
 As such, a tabby cat can be any breed or color.

 In fact, no matter what color or markings your cat may have, all cats have the tabby cat gene; other colors and patterns may mask the tabby marks, but the gene is always present.
 Have you ever seen a black cat in the sun and seen the subtle stripes?
 That's the tabby gene at work!

 Tabbies got their name from silk made in Baghdad.

-The origin of the term "tabby" can be traced from French tabis, stemming from Medieval Latin attabi, from Arabic attabi, from al-Attabiya, a suburb of Baghdad, Iraq, where silk was made, named for the Prince Attab.
+The origin of the term "tabby" can be traced from French tabis, stemming from Medieval Latin attabi, from Arabic attabi, from al-Attabiya, a suburb of Baghdad, Iraq, This "suburb" was named for the Prince Attab, and was well-known for production of a special striped silk cloth.
 Cats got the name tabby after similarity of their coats to the patterned silk cloth ... or maybe the cats inspired the pattern!